 KAWS ART EXHIBITION

-The exhibition will also include KAWS’s monumental sculpture Companion (2010), which was installed on November 18, 2011 on the Museum’s piazza, in advance of the main exhibition opening in February.
+(2010), which was installed on November 18, 2011 on the Museum’s

 KAWS: DOWN TIME has been organized exclusively for the High Museum of Art, Atlanta, by the High’s Wieland Family Curator of Modern and Contemporary Art, Michael Rooks.
 The exhibition will coincide with a public program featuring KAWS and Michael Rooks in conversation at the Alliance Theatre.
 The program starts at 7 p.m. on Thursday, February 16, as part of the High’s Conversations with Contemporary Artists lecture series.